C-Loftus/sight-free-talon/docs/src/ATTRIBUTIONS.md

 - Helpful settings
   - Document Formatting: "Line Indentation Reporting" set to "Tones"
   - Scratchpad located within the NVDA advanced settings, there you can import python scripts during development
+  - Disable insert as a modifier key in order to work with Rango

 ## JAWS